top This Whole Bitcoin Thing Could Be Big, Says Bank of America

 Does he have a piece of paper in his hand from this mythical company that clearly states they are offering him a job and what the compensation will be?
 Does he have one from Blizzard?
 The correct choice is whichever of these two he can say "yes" to.

-If your friend doesn't have this dubious "$70k as a college graduate" offer/promise on paper, signed, and in his possession , then such a position doesn't exist.
+If your friend doesn't have this dubious "$70k as a college graduate" offer/promise on paper, signed, and , then such a position doesn't exist.
 Period.
 If he believes otherwise, he's gonna have a bad time.

 motor windings made of rock insulated wire, asteroid derived lubricant, rock circuit boards, etc...